parcel-bundler/website/src/languages/vue.md

   order: 4
 ---

-Note that Parcel 2 _does not support Vue 2_ if you plan to use SFCs; you must use [Vue 3 beta](https://github.com/vuejs/vue-next) or later.
+Note that Parcel does not support using SFCs with Vue 2, you must use [Vue 3 beta](https://github.com/vuejs/vue-next) or later.

 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 Parcel supports Vue without the need for any additional configuration.